Yuhan-Wang-yw/Mystery-Art-Object-Recognizer/README.md

 For testing, or the "Mystery Art Object Reconition", I tested out with the images in "Mixed_Categories", which are images that have multiple styles as labels or don't have a settled style from the MET collection.

-You can see a snippet of the image data[^5] here:
+You can see a snippet of the image data[^5] here: <br />
 <img src="https://github.com/Yuhan-Wang-yw/Mystery-Art-Object-Recognizer/assets/102437257/10aa8471-0d85-4ea0-85b0-dd60e1aa0015" alt="Image Data Snippet" width="450"/>
 <br />
 <br />
-Some Image augenmentation is applied to prevent overfitting as follows:
+Some Image augenmentation is applied to prevent overfitting as follows: <br />
 <img src="https://github.com/Yuhan-Wang-yw/Mystery-Art-Object-Recognizer/assets/102437257/49abbf64-650e-4122-a797-d2abb23731ad" alt="Image Augmentation Preview" width="450"/>

 [^5]:You can see that images are rescaled to the same size (256*256) without preserving its original ratio, because after testing, not preserving its ratio makes the model to perform slightly better.
 My guess is that it's more important for the model to know its outer shape, instead of focusing on the detailed pattern and color.